cloudify-incubator/cloudify-utilities-plugin/cloudify_suspend/README.md

  * Plugin will remove all binded snapshot before delete volume automatically.
  * Volume backups, VM backups, VM snapshots are removed only for delete backup workflow, in other cases user should remove images manually.
+ * Plugins 2.7.+ and 3.0.+ can have different functionality coverage.

 VSphere:
  * Plugin will remove all binded snapshot before delete vm.